alu0101240374/ull-esit-gradoii-pl.github.io/practicas/_posts/2021-03-22-async-serialize.md

 Loaders are transformations that are applied to the source code of a module.
 They allow you to pre-process files as you `import` or *load* them.

-Loaders are activated by using `loadername!` prefixes in `require()` statements, or are automatically applied via regex from your webpack configuration.
+Loaders are activated by using `loadername!` prefixes in `require()` statements.
 For example:

 ```js
 require('html-loader!./file.html');
 ```

+or are automatically applied via regex from your webpack configuration like [above]()

 Loaders can